China’s zero covid wavers as infections spread and complaints over lockdowns surge

 As of Tuesday, at least 28 of the country’s 31 provinces and regions had reported new coronavirus cases, mostly of the BA.2 version of the omicron variant.
-More than half of the new cases have been in the northeastern province of Jilin, where officials said they had enough medical supplies for two or three more days.
+More than half of the new cases have been in the northeastern province of Jilin, where officials said they had enough medical supplies for only two or three more days.

 China is particularly vulnerable to the fast-spreading omicron variant.
-Although more than 85 percent of the population is vaccinated, Chinese vaccines have not proved to be as effective against the variant compared with the mRNA vaccines — like Pfizer-BioNTech and Moderna — used elsewhere, which are still under production and not yet available in the country.
+Although more than 85 percent of the population is vaccinated, Chinese vaccines have not proved to be as effective against the variant, compared with the mRNA vaccines — such as Pfizer-BioNTech and Moderna — used elsewhere, which are still under production and not yet available in the country.

 China’s large elderly population is especially at risk.
-More than 50 million people in the country above the age of 60 are not fully vaccinated, according to a briefing by the National Health Commission on Tuesday, raising worries that if the outbreak is not controlled China could suffer the same fate as neighboring Hong Kong where more than 4,500 have died — the vast majority elderly who weren’t fully vaccinated.
+More than 50 million people in the country older than 60 are not fully vaccinated, according to a briefing by the National Health Commission on Tuesday, raising worries that if the outbreak is not controlled China could suffer the same fate as neighboring Hong Kong where more than 4,500 have died — the vast majority elderly who weren’t fully vaccinated.

-Lockdown measures in major manufacturing hubs and ports like Shanghai, Shenzhen and Dongguan also threaten to harm global supply chains and China’s economic recovery after senior officials pledged to expand growth to about 5.5 percent this year.
+Lockdown measures in major manufacturing hubs and ports such as Shanghai, Shenzhen and Dongguan also threaten to harm global supply chains and China’s economic recovery after senior officials pledged to expand growth to about 5.5 percent this year.

-On Tuesday, the country’s economic czar Liu He cautioned that under the “complex situation,” pandemic measures must be balanced with economic and social development to “keep the economy operating within a reasonable range” and maintaining stable capital markets — a possible reference to how the draconian lockdown measures used previously could impact the economy.
+On Tuesday, the country’s economic czar Liu He cautioned that under the “complex situation,” pandemic measures must be balanced with economic and social development to “keep the economy operating within a reasonable range” and maintaining stable capital markets — a possible reference to how the draconian lockdown measures used previously could affect the economy.

-A report from Banc of America Securities said the outbreak could hit global supply chains for Android smartphones and impact the production of chips, apparel and cars in the near term, according to CNBC.
+A report from Bank of America Securities said the outbreak could hit global supply chains for Android smartphones and affect the production of chips, apparel and cars in the near term, according to CNBC.
 Although most Chinese ports remain open, shipping analysts have documented congestion with dozens of containers waiting outside ports in Qingdao and Shenzhen, according to Reuters.

-The outbreak has coincided with a sell-off in Chinese stocks this week, followed by a rebound on Wednesday after Liu pledged to support industries under pressure.
+The outbreak has coincided with a sell-off in Chinese stocks this week, followed by a rebound Wednesday after Liu pledged to support industries under pressure.

 Complaints from regular citizens have appeared with more regularity on the country’s heavily policed social media platforms.
-One user wrote on the microblog Weibo on Monday that because of the sudden new lockdown measures, their family was trapped on a highway for 14 hours trying to reach the town of Wuxi in eastern China.
+One user wrote Monday on the microblog Weibo that because of the sudden new lockdown measures, their family was trapped on a highway for 14 hours trying to reach the town of Wuxi in eastern China.

 News that a 4-year-old girl in Changchun, one of the cities under strict lockdown, had died of acute laryngitis while waiting for a negative coronavirus test to go to the hospital prompted further anger online.